 - Delete – opens the delete confirmation window.
 Deleting a project is permanent and cannot be undone.

-- Share – share a link to your project on social media, or by SMS
+- Share – share a link to your Project on social media, or copy the direct URL to the Project.

 - Export – export a .zip file of all of the directories and files in your Project.